Tax Season can be Taxing to Professional Athletes

 Whether you are a seasoned veteran or a rookie navigating tax season for the first time, it can prove to be an extremely stressful time of year for all professional athletes.
 In addition to facing the same tax requirements as others, professional athletes have several additional layers of complexity.

 First, filing requirements can be confusing as professional athletes’ income is earned in multiple jurisdictions.
-Who is required to file a tax return and in which state do you file as a resident are among many of the issues they face.
+Where an athlete is required to file a tax return and in which state (and even country) they file as a resident are among many of the issues they face.
 In addition, many athletes have significant expenses in training and advisor fees.
 Changes in the tax code have impacted a taxpayer’s ability to deduct business related expenses.
-However, that does not mean athletes should stop tracking these expenses as they can provide a dollar for dollar reduction in endorsement income and can still lower taxable income, however large amounts in these types of expenses are a red flag to the Internal Revenue Service (IRS) and cause these returns to be pulled and examined.
+However, that does not mean athletes should stop tracking these expenses as they can provide a dollar for dollar reduction in endorsement income and can still lower taxable income in certain states.
+Large amounts in these types of expenses are a red flag to the Internal Revenue Service (IRS) and state agencies which could cause these returns to be pulled and examined.
 Finally, take into consideration that high income individuals are examined by federal and state tax jurisdictions at a higher percentage than others and the unique issues that professional athletes face are now even further compounded.

 The second international tax issue that professional athletes face relates to playing overseas.
 Although agents often refer to this income as tax free, be forewarned: even if you earn your money outside of North America, you still have to report all income earned.
 Although the U.S.’s personal income tax system is based on citizenship and Canada’s policy is based on residency, both countries require you to report all worldwide income on your tax return.
 Therefore, if you played in Europe or Asia, or any country outside of the U.S. or Canada for that matter, you’ll need to claim your full income.
-The good news is that you’ll be able to deduct the portion of your income that went towards paying taxes in the country you played in, any pension payments, and your agent fees—and in many cases, especially when playing in Europe, this deduction will offset your federal tax obligation.
+The good news is that you’ll be able to deduct the portion of your income that went towards paying taxes in the country you played in and in many cases, especially when playing in Europe, this deduction will offset your federal tax obligation.

 All taxpayers are required to comply with federal and state tax requirements.
-What makes the situation unique for professional athletes is not only the complexity but the likelihood of having their return audited by the Internal Revenue Service (IRS).
-Higher incomes attract greater IRS scrutiny.
-In 2014, IRS statistics revealed that 6.21% of all individuals who earn between $1 million and $5 million had their tax returns pulled and examined with that number jumping to 10.53% for those who earned between $5 and $10 million and 16.2% for those earning over $10 million.
-With the average salary in all four U.S. major professional sports leagues above $2 million, it makes this population highly susceptible to further examination of their tax returns.
+What makes the situation unique for professional athletes is not only the complexity but the likelihood of having their return audited by the Internal Revenue Service (IRS) and state agencies.
+Higher incomes attract greater scrutiny.
+In 2020, IRS statistics revealed that 2.5% of all individuals who earn between $1 million and $5 million had their tax returns pulled and examined with that number jumping to 5.1% for those who earned between $5 and $10 million and 8.6% for those earning over $10 million.
+With the average salary in all four U.S. major professional sports leagues above $2 million, it makes this population more susceptible to further examination of their tax returns.
 Because an athlete’s location and salary is highly publicized during the season, state agencies can easily determine an individual’s filing requirement and earnings in their state.
 A failure to properly follow the state’s tax laws can result in scrutiny from the state.

-Professional athletes have the same obligation to file and pay taxes as anyone else, however their situation has additional layers of complexity and compliance issues that others in the general public don’t.
-Further, for some athletes, the tax season parallels thier regular playing season or opening of spring training where their focus is anywhere but on taxes.
+Professional athletes have the same obligation to file and pay taxes as anyone else, however, their situation has additional layers of complexity and compliance issues that others in the general public don’t.
+Further, for many athletes, the tax season parallels their regular playing season or opening of spring training where their focus is anywhere but on taxes.
 Because of the complexity and compounded layers of compliance specific to professional athletes, seeking out the help of a qualified advisor and tax planning specialist becomes essential to the process.
 These professionals provide effective strategies that can not only aide in navigating through these land mines but potentially place athletes in a favorable tax position to lower their burden while complying with their filing requirements.